btjanaka/dance-old/README.md

-# DatabaseN.py
+# DANCE - DAtabase of Nitrogen CEnters

 This tool filters out trivalent nitrogen molecules from the eMolecules database.
 The molecules are passed in as mol2 files, and a file with SMILES strings representing the trivalent nitrogen molecules is outputted.

 ## Usage
-Below is the help message for databasen.py.
-Adding `python` before the invocation of databasen.py is optional.
+Below is the help message for dance.py.
+Adding `python` before the invocation of dance.py is optional.
 ```
-usage: databasen.py [-h] [-o OUTPUT] DIRS [DIRS ...]
+usage: dance.py [-h] [-o OUTPUT] DIRS [DIRS ...]

 Finds molecules with trivalent nitrogens in a directory and stores them as
 SMILES strings.